ConnectBox/website_posts/GettingStarted/GettingStarted.md

 - Your ConnectBox comes with an internal lithium-ion battery.
 To charge the battery, you'll need to connect up a 1A or greater microUSB charger like are found with many cell phones.
 From charging from an empty to full battery, expect it to take around 2 - 5 hours.
 Your ConnectBox has built-in low battery protection which prevents the battery from going into deep discharge.

-PLEASE FULLY CHARGE YOUR CONNECTBOX BEFORE THE FIRST USE
+<strong>PLEASE FULLY CHARGE YOUR CONNECTBOX BEFORE THE FIRST USE</strong>

 - With the microUSB charger plugged in or with a relatively full battery, turn your unit on using the switch on the side of the unit.
 Allow a **minute** or two to pass before using a wireless device to locateand join the default wireless network called _ConnectBox - Free__Media_